Azure/bicep-types-az/generated/maintenance/microsoft.maintenance/2021-04-01-preview/types.md

 ### Properties
 * **parameters**: [Dictionary<string,String>](#dictionarystringstring): Gets or sets the parameters of the task.
 * **source**: string: Gets or sets the name of the runbook.
 * **taskScope**: 'Global' | 'Resource': Global Task execute once when schedule trigger.
 Resource task execute for each VM.
-Possible values include: 'Global', 'Resource'

 ## Dictionary<string,String>
 ### Properties